-Today, their ancient rock paintings could still be found at some places in the park.
-The game reserve covers an area of cover 11,700 square kilometers, and the Chobe riverfront in the north is an iconic area known as the Chobe Flood Plans.
+Today, their ancient rock paintings could still be found in some places in the park.
+The game reserve covers an area of cover 11,700 square kilometers, and the Chobe riverfront in the north is an iconic area known as the Chobe Flood Plains.
 This region is probably easier to get to from Victoria Falls in the neighboring countries Zambia, or Zimbabwe.
 In fact, Chobe National Park is one of the top wilderness reserves in the world.
 The park is also noted for having a population of lions that prey on African elephants.

 How to get there?

 Many visitors may need a UniVisa (or Kaza Visa) to enter Zambia and Zimbabwe, the visa should cover a day trip to Botswana for exiting and re-entering the country the same day.
 For more info about the visa, check out: The 101 Travel Guide of What You Need to Know about Victoria Falls.

 When to go?